Carl Jenkinson: Newcastle Jets

 In August 2022, Jenkinson signed for A-League side Newcastle Jets on a two-year contract.

 Bromley

-On 27 September 2024, Jenkinson signed for League Two side Bromley.
+On 27 September 2024, Jenkinson signed for League Two side Bromley during the 2024–25 season.
 He was allocated the number six shirt.

+On 14 May 2026, it was announced that Jenkinson would leave Bromley following the expiration of his contract.

 International career

 Jenkinson has an English father and a Finnish-Swede mother, and represented both England and Finland at youth international level.

 Jenkinson played for England at under-17 level, but then switched his allegiances to Finland at under-18 level.
 He was part of the team that competed at the 2010 Granatkin Memorial tournament, at which he made three appearances and captained the team in the 1–0 defeat by Ukraine.
 He also made an appearance for the Finland under-21 team on 3 June 2011 in a 2013 European Championship qualifying match that resulted in a 0–0 draw with Malta.

 In October 2012, England manager Roy Hodgson confirmed that Jenkinson had trained with the senior team prior to their World Cup qualifier against Poland, after fellow right-back Kyle Walker withdrew, and that the player had elected to make himself available for England rather than Finland in future, despite the increased competition for places.
 He made his senior debut for England on 14 November, as a 74th-minute substitute for Glen Johnson in a 4–2 friendly defeat against Sweden.

 In October 2013, Jenkinson was first called up to the England U21 squad for European Championship qualifiers against Lithuania and San Marino.
 He kept his place in the squad for the following qualifiers, one of which was against his former team Finland U21, a match in which he started.